 Bob Mackie: The ‘Sultan of Sequins’ who dresses the arena’s divas

-Indeed, it is in this spirit of keeping with the times that Royal Ascot made the circulate to permit trouser fits for girls inside the Seventies, and jumpsuits as of 2017.
-According to Juliet Slot, a chief industrial officer of Ascot Racecourse, fashion has emerged as an inextricable part of the Royal Ascot revel in, and organizers is constantly open to adapting the dress code to mirror certain developments.
+Indeed, in this spirit of keeping with the times, Royal Ascot made the circulate to permit trouser fits for girls inside the Seventies and jumpsuits as of 2017.
+According to Juliet Slot, a chief industrial officer of Ascot Racecourse, fashion has emerged as an inextricable part of the Royal Ascot revel in, and organizers are constantly open to adapting the dress code to mirror certain developments.